anshuman-rai-27/LinkIT/README.md

 - DigitalOcean App Platform
 - AWS Amplify

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is created for the Odoo Hackathon.
-All rights reserved.

 ## 🆘 Support

 For support, email the team members or create an issue in the repository.